Frequently Asked Questions

-Generally, the minimum age to volunteer in lessons is 16.
-We occasionally schedule younger teenagers with solid horse experience for barn work.
+The minimum age to volunteer in lessons is 16.
 Volunteers under the age of 18 must have the written consent of a parent or guardian before volunteering at Lovelane.

 A horse leader is responsible for leading and managing the horse during the lesson, which includes leading the horse during mounting, dismounting and the lesson.
 The horse leader is responsible for tacking and untacking the horse, with the guidance of a staff member.

 A sidewalker is the volunteer that walks alongside the horse while the student is riding.
-The sidewalker is responsible for helping to keep the student safe and achieve the goals in the class.
+The sidewalker is responsible for helping to keep the student safe and help the child achieve his/her goals.
 This sometimes will involve a safety hold of the student for an entire lesson.
-The sidewalker is an extension of the instructor, who helps to guide and coach the student through the lesson.
-A sidewalker must be able to physically jog alongside the horse.
+A sidewalker must be able to jog alongside the horse.

-Yes, we are required by Massachusetts state law to run a CORI (background) check on all volunteers and staff on property.
+Yes, we are required by Massachusetts state law to submit a Criminal Offender Record Information CORI (background) check on all volunteers and staff on property.

 Lovelane lessons operate by semester.
-Whether you are a weekly volunteer or on our substitute list, we ask that you commit to at least one semester.
-A typical volunteer comes once a week for about three hours.
-Our semester dates are as follows: Fall: September 1st – January 31st of the following year Spring: February 1st – June 30th Summer: July 1st – August 31st For weekly volunteers for Fall and Spring semester, we ask that you don’t plan on missing more than 3 times over the entire semester.
-For weekly summer volunteers we ask you don’t plan on missing more than 2 times over the entire semester.
-We usually have a few different options for summer programming, so you can volunteer as much or as little as you would like around your busy summer schedule.
-Please let us know as far in advance as possible if you need to cancel your shift.
-To cancel please call 781-259-1177 x30.
+Whether you are a weekly volunteer or on our fill-in list, we ask that you commit to at least one semester.
+As a volunteer you would be asked to come once a week for three hours.
+Our semester dates are as follows: Fall: September 1st – January 31st of the following year.
+Spring: February 1st – June 30th.
+Summer: July 1st – August 31st.
+We ask that weekly volunteers not miss more than 3 shifts during the 19 week semester.
+Summer volunteer schedules offer greater flexibility.

-Yes, we are open 7 days a week and hold lessons on the weekends.
+Yes, we are open 7 days a week.

 Yes, we have barn volunteer opportunities for individuals who have previous horse experience.
 Barn volunteers assist the Barn Manager with chores, such as mucking stalls, sweeping the aisle and cleaning and filling water buckets.
 Barn volunteers with horse experience can help tack horses for lessons, as well.